I love miniatures, writing, painting and spending time with my best friend, my husband. Here are my DIY cleaning hacks.

 10. Cleaning Burnt Pans

-My final tip is one my simplest.
+My final tip is one of my simplest.
 Many times I have tossed a pot or pan after burning food in it that just would not come off.
-If only I had known all that you need to do is fill the pan or pot with plain water and place on stove on high.
+If only I had known all that you need to do is fill the pan or pot with plain water and place on the stove on high.
 Bring to a rolling boil.
 Turn off heat.
-Let pan cool down but not completely.
-Carefully remove, pour out water and rinse way majority of burnt food.
+Let the pan cool down but not completely.
+Carefully remove, pour out the water and rinse way majority of burnt food.
 Clean stubborn areas as needed.
-May be necessary to repeat procedure for large areas.
+It may be necessary to repeat the procedure for large areas.